-It’s probably not news to you that there are only two ways for a baby to make its entrance into the world – either via your vajay, or Caesarean Section (C-Section).
+It’s probably not news to you that there are only two ways for a baby to make its entrance into the world – either vaginally or Caesarean Section (C-Section).

-Although a C-Section is considered major surgery and may seem daunting, it isn’t necessarily the awful experience its often made out to be, especially if you’ve got a better understanding of what it actually entails.
-So, rather than having you consult your Aunt Sally who delights in sharing birth stories that’ll make your toenails curl, we’ve put together a list of ten things you should know about having a C-Section to put your pregnant mind at ease.
+Although a C-Section is considered major surgery and may seem daunting, it isn’t necessarily the awful experience it's often made out to be, especially if you’ve got a better understanding of what it actually entails.
+So, rather than having you consult your Aunt Sally who delights in sharing birth stories that’ll make your toenails curl, we’ve compiled a list of ten things you should know about having a C-Section to put your pregnant mind at ease.

 A C-Section is different from a vaginal birth in that the baby is surgically removed from the mother’s uterus through a (surprisingly small) incision.
 The incision is typically horizontal and low enough on the abdomen that it can be covered up by your bikini bottoms, although you won’t be allowed to hit the pool for at least 6 weeks following your surgery.
 Sometimes a C-Section occurs in the case of an emergency, and other times a mother may elect to have a C-Section.